dinodiver/mitchtorkelson/_posts/2024-05-02-hawkeye-evaluation.md

 - **Enhanced Accuracy**: The multi-sensor strategy proved crucial in providing a more comprehensive understanding of coastal dynamics, demonstrating variability and complexity in coastal water quality monitoring.

 ### Implications and Future Work
-The preliminary findings from this study underscore the potential of advanced satellite sensors like HawkEye in improving our understanding of complex coastal waters.
+The findings from this study underscore the potential of advanced satellite sensors like HawkEye in improving our understanding of complex coastal waters.
 By providing more accurate and timely data, HawkEye can significantly aid in the management and conservation of aquatic resources.

-Ongoing research will focus on further integrating these insights into broader marine management practices and continuing to validate and refine our findings.
+We recommend future research to investigate the effects of environmental changes on sensor performance and to explore new technologies like the Ocean Color Instrument (OCI) on the Plankton, Aerosol, Cloud, ocean Ecosystem (PACE) or the Operational Land Imager (OLI) on Landsat 8/9, which could significantly enhance the temporal and spatial resolution of satellite data.
+Studies focusing on the real-time integration of multi-sensor data for monitoring and predictive modeling of estuarine health will be particularly beneficial.

 ### Collaboration and Resources
 This research is part of a collaborative effort with the COAST Lab at UNCW.
 For more detailed information on methodologies and ongoing updates, please visit our [GitHub Repository](https://github.com/COAST-Lab/HawkEye_Evaluation){:target="_blank"}.